anehajahlu/CanduMusic/README.md

 ### A bot that can play music on telegram group's voice call

-# Available on telegram as @SharingUserbot
+# Available on telegram as @VcgSupportGroup

 <h2> Features : </h2>